 Best Foods to Include in a Diabetic Diet

-Choosing these extra-healthy power foods for your diabetic diet will help you meet your nutritional needs as well as lower your risk of diabetes complications such as heart disease.
+Choosing extra-healthy power foods for your diabetes-friendly diet will help you meet your nutritional needs as well as lower your risk of diabetes complications such as heart disease.
 Of course, the foods on this list shouldn't be the only foods you eat, but incorporating some or all into your diabetes meal plan in place of less-nutritious choices will help improve your overall health.
-Such foods include cranberries and asparagus.

 Foods to Avoid on a Diabetic Diet

-Choosing an eating plan doesn't have to mean deprivation, starvation, or bland and boring menus.
+Eating healthfully doesn't have to mean deprivation, starvation, or bland and boring meals.
 However, that doesn't mean anything goes.
 Some foods are best left off the table or on the grocery shelf.
-Everyone -- with or without diabetes -- would be wise to avoid or limit the foods in this list.
+Everyone—with or without diabetes—would be wise to limit the foods in this list.
 They are high in saturated fat and trans fat, which contribute to heart disease risk.
-They can also be high in added sugar, an empty calorie source that can lead to weight gain.
+They can also be high in added sugars, an empty calorie source that can lead to weight gain.

 How Veggies Fit Into a Diabetic Diet

 Vegetables supply excellent benefits to a diabetic diet.
-"They provide vitamins, minerals, and fiber, and they're relatively low in calories," says Madhu Gadia, R.D., a certified diabetes educator.
+"They provide vitamins, minerals, and fiber, and they're relatively low in calories," says Madhu Gadia, RD, CDE, a nutrition and diabetes educator.

-The Dietary Guidelines for Americans recommend that everyone, including people with diabetes, eat five or more servings of fruits and vegetables per day.
-If your blood glucose rises after you eat vegetables, check your portion sizes:
+The Dietary Guidelines for Americans recommend that everyone, including people with diabetes, eat 2-1/2 cups of vegetables per day.
+If your blood sugar rises after you eat vegetables, check your portion sizes:

-- One serving (1/2 cup cooked) of a nonstarchy vegetable has about 5 grams of carbohydrate and 25 calories.
+- One serving of nonstarchy vegetables (1/2 cup cooked) has about 5 grams of carbohydrate and 25 calories.